yezarniko/dotfiles/README.md

 Install from your package manager.
 `sudo pacman -S xorg python3 brightnessctl libxrandr libnotify paru`
-xidlehook is the same as xautolock but rewrite in Rust.
+xidlehook is the same as xautolock but rewritten in Rust.
 Also i3lock-color is exactly the same as i3lock but I love to have colors.
 `paru xidlehook i3lock-color`

 ## Appearance
-I love to have uniform look in all apps, mainly in terminal and gtk apps.So I mainly use one theme called [dracula](https://draculatheme.com/).
+I also love to have uniform look in all apps, mainly in terminal and gtk apps.So I mainly use one theme called [dracula](https://draculatheme.com/).
 But most qt(kde) apps like virtualbox, qbittorrent and okular are look weired with dracula theme.I used Breeze theme for this apps.
 For icons, I mainly used Papirus.